Table of Contents

-- Otherwise, heavy strength training is beneficial for endurance performance regardless of one’s underlying fitness level (ie, from beginner to advanced) and thus should be included 2-3 days weekly even for individuals who want to primarily focus on endurance training.
-Additionally, this will meet the health guidelines discussed in Lesson 3 as well as the evidence-based resistance training protocol suggestions discussed in Lesson 5.
+- Otherwise, heavy strength training is beneficial for endurance performance regardless of your underlying fitness level (ie, from beginner to advanced) and thus should be included 2-3 days weekly even for individuals who want to primarily focus on endurance training.
+Additionally, this will meet the health guidelines discussed in Lesson 3 as well as the evidence-based resistance training program suggestions discussed in Lesson 5.

-- In the weeks leading up to a major endurance training competition strength training can be decreased to one session weekly while maintaining the prior benefits.
+- In the weeks leading up to a major endurance competition you can decrease strength training to one session weekly while maintaining the prior benefits.

 - If performing resistance training and aerobic training sessions separately but within the same day, the aerobic training session should be performed first.

 - HIIT done in close proximity to strength training sessions seems to have a negative impact.
 Therefore, SIT and RST seem preferable.